zcallz/samsung-generative-ai-lab1/Lab2.md

-Lab 2: Vibe Coding a Personal Portfolio
+Lab 2: Vibe Coding a Personal Portfolio (Without my personal data)

 This document contains the deliverables for Lab 2, where I utilized "Vibe Coding" via Generative AI to create a personal portfolio website.